synkova-public/temple_fall/README.md

 # Temple Fall
-Endless scroller game written in C++
+Endless falling game written in C++

 <p>The project for CPSC 427 (Video Game Programming) Winter 2019 offering at UBC. </p>
 <p>The project was a collaboration of 5 people, including myself.</p>